wbamberg/idl-reference/docs/nsINfcContentHelper.md

 Checks if the given application's id is a registered peer target (with the Chrome process)

-@param window
-       Current window

-@param appId
-       Application ID to be updated with Chrome process

 Returns DOMRequest, if appId is registered then 'onsuccess' is called else 'onerror'